Future APIs / useControl

 defaultChecked?: boolean

-Whether the base input should be checked by default.
-It will be applied when the input is first registered.
+Whether the base control should be checked by default.

 const control = useControl({